chhavikant16/chhavikant16/README.md

-- 👋 Hi, I’m @chhavikant16
+- 👋 Hi, I’m @chhavikant1
-- 👀 I’m interested in Cybersecurity, web development and app development
-- 🌱 I’m currently learning C and HTML
+- 🌱 I’m currently learning C++ and FSWD.
-- 💞️ I’m looking to collaborate on web development projects
+- 💞️ I’m looking to collaborate on beginner friendly projects of any language.
 - 📫 reach me at akshatm907@gmail.com!

 <!---